eriosta/analytics-tools/week2/README.md

 --- $9,726.38
 ```

 What is the pay type for all `Job_Code` that start with '03'?
+(Note: Nothing with "03")
 ```sql
 SELECT Job_Code, Pay_Type
 FROM salary_range_by_job_classification